Lady Victoria Hervey: Early work

-After Hervey turned down a place to read French and History of Art at Bristol University, her mother stopped her allowances and she reluctantly became a receptionist for producer Michael Winner.
+After Hervey turned down a place to read French and History of Art at the University of Bristol, her mother stopped her allowance and she reluctantly became a receptionist for producer Michael Winner.

 Modelling and fashion

 Hervey became a part-time catwalk model in a career move she hoped would take her into television presenting, but with her statuesque 6-foot height she took to the career full-time, ultimately modelling for Christian Dior.
 In April 2000, she and friend Jayne Blight opened Knightsbridge fashion boutique Akademi.
 Frequented by Victoria Beckham, Meg Mathews and Martine McCutcheon, it closed in 2001 with debts estimated at £350,000.
 Hervey was reportedly only £20 out of pocket by the business failure but in the year following the closure, Hervey owed a series of personal debts.

-In 2012, it was reported that Hervey had taken the position as Events and Society Editor for "The Untitled Magazine", a bi-annual magazine about fashion and entertainment.
+In 2012, it was reported that Hervey had taken the position as Events and Society Editor for The Untitled Magazine, a bi-annual magazine about fashion and entertainment.

 Film

-In December 2003, Hervey secured a small part in the 2004 American film RX opposite Colin Hanks (son of Tom Hanks) as a waitress in a diner.
+In December 2003, Hervey secured a small part in the 2004 Colin Hanks film Rx as a waitress in a diner.

 Television

 In 2001, Hervey made a cameo appearance in BBC sitcom Absolutely Fabulous in the first episode of series four.
-In October 2004, Hervey appeared on channel Five'sThe Farm.
+In October 2004, Hervey appeared on Channel Five'sThe Farm.
 In July 2006, she appeared in the ITV show Love Island.
-On 18 September 2007, she appeared on ITV's Don't Call Me Stupid programme, where she was asked to learn about the Labour Party Movement with George Galloway.
+On 18 September 2007, she appeared on ITV's Don't Call Me Stupid programme, where she was asked to learn about the Labour Party with George Galloway.
 In February 2015, Hervey, an experienced skier, appeared on Channel 4's The Jump where she participated on the condition her dog joined her in Austria.

 Literary

 In 2016 Hervey's young adult book, Lady in Waiting, was published by Finch.
-The novel is semi-autobiographical and concerns life at a girl's boarding school.
+The novel is semi-autobiographical and concerns life at a girls' boarding school.

 Personal life

 Hervey lives in Los Angeles.
-She has had relationships with several well-known people, including Prince Andrew and Boyzone member Shane Lynch.
+She has had relationships with several well-known people, including the then Prince Andrew (briefly during 1999) and Boyzone member Shane Lynch.

 In 2003, Hervey attracted controversy after saying, "It's so bad being homeless in winter.
 They should go somewhere warm like the Caribbean where they can eat fresh fish all day."

 In January 2022 Hervey said in an interview that she felt that Ghislaine Maxwell had used her as "bait", to attract women to Jeffrey Epstein's parties.
-She later suggested that a photo showing Prince Andrew with Virginia Giuffre had been faked with body doubles.
+She later suggested that a photo showing the then Prince Andrew with Virginia Giuffre had been faked with body doubles.
+After Giuffre's April 2025 suicide, Hervey sparked outrage by sharing a link to the news of her death on social media with the comment "When lies catch up with you there's no way out."

+In December 2024, Lady Victoria was among the guests at the annual Claridge’s Christmas Tree unveiling in Mayfair, London.
+The event brought together figures from fashion and society, including Emma Thynn, Marchioness of Bath, Olivia Buckingham, Lady Violet Manners, and Alice Naylor-Leyland.